Kenya arrests three over UK-linked voting forms scandal

-President Uhuru Kenyatta is under increasing pressure to curb endemic corruption before elections due in August.
-His administration has been engulfed by financial scandals, although Wednesday's arrests concern contracts signed before he took office.
+The scandal is one of several to engulf the administration of President Uhuru Kenyatta, who is under increasing pressure to curb endemic corruption before elections due in August.

 The men appeared in court with Hamida Ali, who covered her face with a golden veil stamped with the Chanel logo as prosecutors alleged she facilitated payments using her bank account.
 All three have denied any wrongdoing.